-with \({{x}_{1,k}}:={{x}_{k}}\) and \({{x}_{2,k}}:={{v}_{k}}+{{\varphi }_{k}}\).
+with \({{x}_{1,k}}:={{x}_{k}}\) and \({{x}_{2,k}}:={{\nu}_{k}}+{{\varphi }_{k}}\).

-For the STA, it has been proven that even in the unperturbed case, the state variables \({{x}_{1,k}}\) and \({{x}_{2,k}}\) of the closed-loop system (\ref{closed_loop_con}) do not converge to the origin and eventually exhibit a periodic motion-the discretization chattering.\cite{yan2020euler} This is also true for the GSTA and the proof is given in APPENDIX.
+For the STA, it has been proven that even in the unperturbed case, the state variables \({{x}_{1,k}}\) and \({{x}_{2,k}}\) of the closed-loop system (\ref{closed_loop_explicit_euler}) do not converge to the origin and eventually exhibit a periodic motion, i.e., the discretization chattering.\cite{yan2020euler} Simulation results show that this is also true for the explicit Euler discretized GSTA.

-For the explicit discretization method, It is very easy to implement but exists discretization chattering problems.
+For the explicit Euler method, it's very easy to implement but there exists severe discretization chattering.
 Thus proper discretization method should be considered.
-To this end, a semi-implicit discretization method is implemented on the GSTA, which entirely avoids discretization chattering.
+To this end, an eigenvalue mapping-based discretization method is implemented on the GSTA, which entirely avoids discretization chattering and provides higher precision.